Are DB Cooper Sleuths Even Asking the Right Questions?

 • March 2, 1972: Max places ad in the Village Voice.

 • March 10, 1972: D.B.
-Cooper sends second letter to Max.
-Phones Max a few weeks later.
+Cooper sends second letter to Max and others to include Mark Penzer.

 • Spring-Summer 1972: Max Gunther informs FBI about the letters and calls.

 • April 1982: Clara tells Max that D.B.
 Cooper has died.
-Clara and Max speak about a half dozen times.
+Clara and Max speak about a half dozen times between April and August.

 • 1985: Max Gunther publishes his book entitled “D.B.
 Cooper: What Really Happened.”
 In the book the man claiming to be D.B.
 Cooper describes a visit to a skydive center near Los Angeles in 1971.